linrongbin16/fzfx.nvim/docs/KnownIssues.md

 Yes, this is a technical limitation for previewer.
 Since the gap between nvim buffer and fzf's previewer is quite big, the whole architecture is different, so switching across these two types requires a lot of effort.

-While we usually only need the buffer previewer to preview file contents, so it should not be a serious issue.
+While we usually only need nvim buffer to preview files, so it should not be a serious issue.
 Please avoid such kind of configurations.

 ## File Explorer